zjdgx/tylermcginnis.github.io/pages/articles/2016-12-21-react-aha-moments/index.md

 ***

-> "If you try to keep most of your component pure, stateless things become a lot simpler to maintain."
+> "If you try to keep most of your components pure, stateless things become a lot simpler to maintain."

 This is another benefit of separating your presentational components from your container components.
 State is the sidekick of inconsistency.
 By drawing the right lines of separation, you're able to drastically improve the predictability of your application by encapsulating complexity.